 On March 18, 2008, Berkshire acquired 60% of Marmon Holdings, Inc. ("Marmon"), a private company owned by trusts for the benefit of members of the Pritzker Family of Chicago for \$4.5 billion.
-In April 2008, Berkshire acquired an additional 4.4% interest in Marmon for \$329 million.
-In addition, under the terms of the purchase agreement, Berkshire will acquire the remaining 35.6% through staged acquisitions over a five to six year period for consideration to be based on the future earnings of Marmon.
+In the second quarter of 2008, Berkshire acquired additional shares of Marmon and owned 63.6% at June 30, 2008.
+Under the terms of the purchase agreement, Berkshire will acquire the remaining minority interests in Marmon over a five to six year period for consideration to be based on the future earnings of Marmon.

 Marmon consists of 125 manufacturing and service businesses that operate independently within diverse business sectors.
 These sectors are Wire & Cable, serving energy related markets, residential and non-residential construction and other industries; Transportation Services & Engineered Products, including railroad tank cars and intermodal tank containers; Highway Technologies, primarily serving the heavy-duty highway transportation industry; Distribution Services for specialty pipe and steel tubing; Flow Products, producing a variety of metal products and materials for the plumbing, HVAC/R, construction and industrial markets; Industrial Products, including metal fasteners, safety products and metal fabrication; Construction Services, providing the leasing and operation of mobile cranes primarily to the energy, mining and petrochemical markets; Water Treatment equipment for residential, commercial and industrial applications; and Retail Services, providing store fixtures, food preparation equipment and related services.
 Marmon has approximately 20,000 employees and operates more than 250 manufacturing, distribution and service facilities, primarily in North America, Europe and China.
-Consolidated revenues in 2007 were approximately \$7 billion.